-During the year under review, the Diocese of Elphin made direct contributions totalling €26,112 to various charities for the alleviation of poverty, both in Ireland and overseas.
-During the same period, however, the people of the Diocese, contributed a total of €111,203 to organisations such as Trocaire, Peter's Pence (Pontifical Charities), Overseas Missions, and to the Holy Places (Christian community in the Holy Land).
-This represents a very significant decline on the 2019 figures which is attributable partly to a downward trend, but largely to the impact of COVID-19 and the consequent restrictions on in-person participation at Sunday Mass, which is where these collections are normally taken up.
+During the year under review, the Diocese of Elphin made direct contributions totalling €17,355 to various charities for the alleviation of poverty, both in Ireland and overseas.
+During the same period, however, the people of the Diocese, contributed a total of €191,337 to organisations such as Trocaire, Peter's Pence (Pontifical Charities), Overseas Missions, to the Holy Places (the impoverished Christian community in the Holy Land).
+This represents a very generous improvement on 2022 at a time when Ireland was still in the midst of a socio-economic crisis occasioned by COVID-19.
 These contributions are included as Restricted Income from Charitable Activities, with the corresponding payments included as Restricted Expenditure on Charitable Activities.
 The contributions are collected in the parishes on behalf of the charities concerned and remitted to them via the Diocesan Office, passing into and out of the designated account of the diocese in the same tax year.